 According to a new study published in the Journal of Environmental Science & Technology, green spaces in towns and cities contribute to improved and sustained mental health and wellbeing.
 And with depression being cited as the world’s leading cause of disability by the World Health Organisation in 2012, we need to take our time out in green spaces seriously.

 So where better to take a nurturing walk in the great urban outdoors than in one of the most iconic green spaces in London – the 8 Royal Parks.
 These stunning expanses of green account for over 20 sq km of the 173 sq km verdant space in London.
 You will find yourself in good company here whether you’re picnicking or rollerblading down the meandering paths.
 The parks offer something for everyone and a year round buzz of activity.

 Regents Park lays claim to the largest outdoor sports area in London.
 With facilities for football, softball, rugby and cricket.
 Plus it boasts an open air theatre and of course London Zoo.

 Battersea Park is also home to a bunch of wild animals – and we’re not talking about the Military Fitness goers – but the lesser known Battersea Park Zoo.
 This is another popular park for sports of all kinds.

 Hyde Park and neighbouring Kensington Gardens are the most centrally located and are popular with residents and tourists alike.
 You’ll likely see Serpentine swimmers as well as skateboarders and joggers here.

 For the really Royal experience then it has to be St James Park.
-Surrounded by 3 royal palaces and home to Horse Guards Parade and the Mall, this stylish slice of greenery gives you a true flavour of London’s urban spaces at its best.
+It’s surrounded by 3 royal palaces and is home to Horse Guards Parade and the Mall.
+This stylish slice of greenery gives you a true flavour of London’s urban spaces at its best.

-As a cleaning company we understand how invigorating it is to have fresh air and clean space around us and regardless how spotless your office maybe it is still so important to get up and get out to help you be more productive and connected in the workplace.
+As a cleaning company we understand how invigorating it is to have fresh air and clean space around us.
+Regardless how spotless your office may be, it is still important to get out for fresh air.